Siyam-A-S/ballot-iq-beta/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started
+First, make sure you have Node.js installed in your computer.
+We are going to host this locally.
+Go to the project folder in terminal.

-First, run the development server:
+Run the development server:

 ```bash
 npm run dev